His body so close I hear the cicada hum of his cells, and he slips away.

 The hawk moves out of the way to let a little hot package of breath rise up.

-I thought my body was mine until it a map anyone could use.
+I thought my body was mine until it became a map anyone could use.

 We are in his car.
 “Bell, I’m starving.
 Want to go for a burger or pizza?”
 I panic.
 Pizza.
 285 calories per slice.
 Burgers.
 Harder to estimate.